 Network Description vSphere management network Typically, in a generic Kubernetes cluster, every node has access to this network.
 Pod or node network Kubernetes uses this network for the node to node or pod to pod communication.
 Dedicated file share network CNS file volume data traffic uses this network. vSAN file share network Network where the vSAN file share is enabled and where file shares are available.

 - Every Kubernetes node has a dedicated vNIC for the file traffic.
 This vNIC is separate from the vNIC used for the node to node or pod to pod communication.
+This configuration is used only as an example, but is not mandatory.

 - Only those applications that are configured to use the CNS file share have access to vSAN file shares through the mount point in the node guest OS.
 For example, in the illustration, the following takes place: